Adriano Olivetti: Death

-On the 27 February 1960, Olivetti took a train from Arona, Piedmont, in the north of Italy, towards Lausanne, Switzerland.
-A few kilometres after the border between the two countries, he had a neuronal bleeding that led to his death.
-An autopsy has not been delivered, leaving various hypothesis opened, including the one that sees the participation of some United States-based lobbies in Olivetti’s death.
-After the declassification of documents elaborated by the Central Intelligence Agency (CIA), it was discovered that Olivetti had been object of investigations by the CIA for several years.
+On 27 February 1960, Olivetti took a train from Arona, Piedmont, in the north of Italy, towards Lausanne, Switzerland.
+A few kilometres after the border between the two countries, he had a heart attack that led to his death, according to a doctor who attended him.
+The doctor requested an autopsy, however, it was never performed.
+Author Meryle Secrest published a book in 2019 contending that Olivetti and his chief engineer were both murdered by the CIA.
+Some reviewers thought the evidence was worth a deeper look.
+However, others found it far-fetched.